weizheng-doe/Shapley-COA/README.md

 supp-simulation2_manufacturing_system_model.R produces the results in the manufactoring system example in the supplemental material

+# figures
+Produces Figures 1-5 in the paper and Figures S1, S3, and S4 in the supplement.

+# figures-code
+Contains the code for reproducing the figures in the paper.
+To run the codes, load the workspace that can be downloaded from http://web.stat.nankai.edu.cn/ydzhou/RData.html

 # real-data-code
 Application1_911_terrorist.R produces the results of the first example in Section 5